 - Will artificial intelligence ever be good enough to translate legal contracts into language people can understand?, which I originally answered on Saturday, July 14th, 2018.

-Obviously, they have been edited substantially to fit together, and to better fit the tone and format of Entropy Arbitrage.
+Obviously, I have edited them substantially to fit together, and to better fit the tone and format of Entropy Arbitrage.

-Programming on systems like the Colossus computer has been described as instructing the machine to make specific calculations/counts, and after studying the results, providing the next job.
+People have described programming on systems like the Colossus computer as resembling instructing the machine to make specific calculations/counts, and after studying the results, providing the next job.
 Computers of the day didn’t remember intermediate results, and didn’t have the means to act on any intermediate results it had.

 This process included—in addition to many technicians and engineers standing around to make repairs—hand-punching paper tape loops and specifying every single instruction that the machine needed to execute to solve the problem at hand.

-In some ways, the ENIAC was even stranger, basically being a fixed collection of complex problem-solvers that were more or less single instructions in a process.
-Programmers—mostly women, by the way, though they’ve been ignored for decades—specified the instructions by setting switches on panels, such as the panel you can see in the post’s header image.
+In some ways, the ENIAC was even stranger, basically constructed as a fixed collection of complex problem-solvers that more or less acted as single instructions in a process.
+Programmers—mostly women, by the way, though we’ve quietly ignored that detail for decades—specified the instructions by setting switches on panels, such as the panel you can see in the post’s header image.

 As technology advances, the question consistently comes up: Is this the end of programming?
 With such sophisticated tools, can’t managers or even uneducated customers can just use those tools directly and cut out the programmers?